Christmas in Barcelona by JetSettingFools.com

 Go Ice Skating in Barcelona during Christmas, Spain

 Ice skating is a fun Barcelona wintertime activity for families, friends and couples.
-Ice rinks pop up across the city during the holidays, inviting visitors to glide, twirl and whirl in the festive atmosphere.
+Rinks pop up across the city during the holidays, inviting visitors to glide, twirl and whirl in the festive atmosphere.
 Typically, there have been ice skating rinks in Placa de Catalunya and L’illa Mall.

-The Magic Fountain in Barcelona (located in Placa de Carles Buigas in Montjuic) is a year-round attraction, but is even better during the holidays, when the light and music show is set to Christmas carols.
+The Magic Fountain in Barcelona (located in Placa de Carles Buigas in Montjuic) is a year-round attraction.
+However, it’s even better during the holidays, when the light and music show is set to Christmas carols.

-Visitors can also enjoy the Christmas season in Barcelona on a relaxing evening Christmas Lights Bus Tour.
+Visitors can also enjoy the Christmas season in Barcelona on an evening Christmas Lights Bus Tour.
 The 1.5-hour ride on the double-decker, open-air bus features a magical ambiance along with top sights.
-More info.
+Private Christmas Light Tours are also available by Tuk Tuk, which can be romantic for couples.

-#8 Enjoy Barcelona Sweet Treats and Regional Catalan Specialties
+#8 Enjoy Barcelona Sweet Treats and Catalan Specialties

 Chocolate, Barcelona at Christmas, Spain